 There are several Database Connection Pools already available, both within Apache products and elsewhere.
 This Commons package provides an opportunity to coordinate the efforts required to create and maintain an efficient, feature-rich package under the ASF license.

-DBCP now comes in two different versions, one to support JDBC 3 and one to support JDBC 4.
+DBCP now comes in four different versions to support different versions of JDBC.
 Here is how it works:

-DBCP 1.4 binaries should be used by applications running under JDK 1.6.
+• DBCP 2.4.0 binaries should be used by applications running under Java 7.

 See the downloads page for information on obtaining releases.